Healthy Homes Assessment Kilbirnie

 Kilbirnie Moisture Ingress & Drainage

-Keeping your rental property safe from moisture isn’t just about the interior of the building It’s about having to ensure there is somewhere for surface, rain and underground water to flow, and to prevent it from getting into the building.
-When it concerns damp and moisture it’s usually those concerns that you aren’t aware of that could be a huge problem, causing damages to your investment and affecting the tenant’s well-being.
+Protecting your rental property from water damage isn’t only about the interior of the building; you have to ensure there is somewhere for surface, rain and underground water to flow, and prevent it from getting into the building.
+When it is damp and moisture, it is usually the things you don’t notice that can become a big problem and end up causing damage to your investment as well as affecting the tenant’s well-being.

-Rental properties must have efficient drainage to eliminate rainwater, storm water and ground water, including an appropriate outfall or runoff.
-Making sure that water has a proper place to go, and that it isn’t allowed to remain beneath structures is an crucial aspect of making sure your property is dry.
+Rental properties should be equipped with efficient drainage to get rid of rainwater, storm water, and ground water, which includes an appropriate outfall or runoff.
+Making sure the water is able to go and that it can’t linger underneath the buildings is an essential part of maintaining your property’s dry.

-In addition to an irrigation system to stop water ingress, if the property has an enclosed space between your flooring and soil, a ground-water barrier must be put in place when it is reasonably practicable to install it.
+Alongside a drainage system to prevent the ingress of moisture, if your property has an enclosed space between floorboards and soil, a ground-water barrier must be constructed if it’s reasonably practicable to do so.

-Ground moisture barriers are generally a sheet of polythene that is placed over the ground to stop any moisture present in the ground from entering the structure.
-It also assists in preventing water damage to the floor insulation.
+The ground-moisture barrier typically a polythene sheet laid over the ground to prevent any moisture from the ground from getting into the property.
+It also helps in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection